New from ACTIVE: Check out our latest products here

 Pre-Washing Cloth Diapers Before the First Wear

 In contrast, cloth diapers made from synthetic fabrics such as microfiber only need to be washed with detergent once prior to being used.
-In other words, you can start using them much quicker.
 While they aren’t as absorbent as cotton or bamboo per se, they tend to soak in urine quicker.

 ACTIVE After Post